 Learn about copay cards and patient assistance programs to get glucagon.

 Glucagon is a hormone medicine used in emergencies when a person with diabetes is experiencing severe hypoglycemia and cannot take sugar orally.
 It comes in several forms including a nasal spray, autoinjectors, prefilled syringes, or a powder that must be mixed with a liquid before injecting.

 Consult with your endo

 Recurrence of hypoglycemia is common, and you should make adjustments to your insulin regimen with your doctor after a hypoglycemic event to avoid more lows.
 Endocrinologists will review your insulin regimen and adjust basal or corrective bedtime insulin doses if you’re getting lows while sleeping, or bolus and/or correct insulin doses if you have hypoglycemia after meals (postprandial hypoglycemia).

-In about 20% of cases, rebound hyperglycemia (or blood sugar spikes) occur after a a low.
+In about 20 percent of cases, rebound hyperglycemia (or blood sugar spikes) occur after a a low.
 Over-correction with carbohydrates is the main cause of rebound hyperglycemia.
-It is recommended to give no more than 20 grams of carbohydrate for correction of blood glucose between 50-70 mg/dl (3-4 mmol/L) and as noted previously, to check BG levels as needed in 15 minute increments, giving 15 grams more of carbs until levels rise.
+It is recommended to give no more than 20 grams of carbohydrate for correction of blood glucose between 3-4 mmol/L50-70 mg/dl and as noted previously, to check BG levels as needed in 15 minute increments, giving 15 grams more of carbs until blood glucose levels rise.